markkpa/x99-t8d-and-x99-f8d-Opencore-Hackintosh/README.md

 For Huananzhi x99 Dual CPU Motherboards x99-t8d & x99-f8d - using Opencore 0.7.5 and Big Sur or Monterey 12.0.1 & RX570 Pulse 4GB graphics card.

-For Monterey Beta 6 (Preview).
-After install, if you are caught in a continuous reboot loop; then change securebootmodel to x86legacy (instead of Disabled).
+For Monterey - if after install you are caught in a continuous reboot loop; then change securebootmodel to x86legacy (instead of Disabled).

 I have a multiboot system including macos Big Sur, Windows 10, Ubuntu and Qubes.
 I am NOT using opencore as a bootloader for Windows 10, PopOS and Qubes.
 Windows 10, PopOS & Qubes are much more stable being booted directly to the original bios rather than through opencore (press F7 for bootloader).